stanford-cs149/asst3/README.md

 ### Grading Guidelines

-- The write-up for the assignment is worth 7 points.
+- The write-up for the assignment is worth 18 points.
+- Your parallel prefix implementation is worth 10 points.
-- Your implementation is worth 72 points.
+- Your render implementation is worth 72 points.
 These are equally divided into 9 points per scene as follows:
   - 2 correctness points per scene.
 We will only test your program with image sizes that are multiples of 256.
   - 7 performance points per scene (only obtainable if the solution is correct).
 Your performance will be graded with respect to the performance of a provided benchmark reference renderer, T<sub>ref</sub>:
     - No performance points will be given for solutions having time (T) 10 times the magnitude of T<sub>ref</sub>.